 To prepare the cooked shallots, here’s all you do:

-- Remove from the pan and set aside until you’re ready to assemble the toasts
+- Remove from the pan and set aside until you’re ready to assemble the toasts.

 Tips For Prepping Squash

-For the squash part of this recipe, you’re options are: t
+For the squash part of this recipe, you’re options are:

 - Roast Your Own: Here’s a good recipe for this.
 Leave the maple syrup out (unless you want your toasts a little bit sweeter).
-You can bake either acorn or butternut squash on a sheet pan
+You can bake either acorn or butternut squash on a sheet pan.

 - Buy It Frozen: Squash usually comes pureed or cubed in the freezer section.
 Go with cubed, defrost, then smash with the back of a fork in a large bowl before proceeding with the recipe.